-Step #7 Immediately pickup the guard and tray with two hands and place guard into your mouth.
+Step #7 Immediately pickup the guard and tray with two hands, and place the guard into your mouth.

-Step #9 Remove guard from mouth and place in water for 15 seconds
+Step #9 Remove guard from your mouth and place it in water for 15 seconds

 Step #10 Leave the molded guard in the green tray for 15 minutes while the material hardens

-Step #11 After 15 minutes gently remove the guard from the tray by lifting from each open end working your way toward the front and center of the guard until it releases from the green tray.
+Step #11 After 15 minutes, gently remove the guard from the tray by lifting from each open end working your way toward the front and center of the guard until it releases.

 That’s it!
-If the guard feels tight or loose you can repeat the process.
+If the guard feels too tight or too loose, you can repeat the process.

-The verdict: This is our favorite of the store bought guards.
-For $16 it is worth a try.
-In any event, you get what you pay for but this store bought guard gets a big thumbs up from us!
+Our verdict: This is our favorite of the store bought guards.
+For ~$16 it is worth a try.
+In any event, you get what you pay, for but this store bought guard gets a big thumbs up from us!